syncfusion-content/javascript-docs/js/PivotGrid/OLAP-Connectivity.md

 **Configuring Web Configuration File**

-You can expose services through the properties such as binding, contract and address using an endpoint.
+You can expose services through the properties such as binding, contract and address by using an endpoint.
 * Contract: This property indicates that the contract of the endpoint is exposing.
-Here you are referring IOLAPService contract and hence it is PivotGridDemo.IOLAPService.
+Here you are referring to IOLAPService contract and hence it is PivotGridDemo.IOLAPService.
 * Binding: In your application, you use webHttpBinding to post and receive the requests and responses between the client-end and the service.
 * behaviorConfiguration: This property contains the name of the behavior to be used in the endpoint.